plone/plone.api/docs/addon.md

 success = api.addon.install("plone.session")
 ```
+This function returns a `false` boolean value in the following cases.
+- The installation fails due to an error.
+- The add-on is already installed.
+- The add-on is not found among the available add-ons.

 To uninstall an add-on, use the {func}`api.addon.uninstall` function, passing in the name of the add-on as a string, as shown in the following example.